carlosdaq99/Dependency_Graph/.github/instructions/General.instructions.md

 **Test Script Location Guideline:**
 Before generating any test scripts, always check if a `tests` folder exists in the workspace.
 If it does, save all new test scripts in that folder.

+**Report Location Guideline:**
+Before generating any .md files, always check if a `reports` folder exists in the workspace.
+If it does, save all new report files in that folder.

 **Important:** Never attempt to create or manage Python environments (e.g., virtualenv, conda, venv) in any model or automation.
 Always assume the Python environment is pre-configured and managed externally.
 Do not include code or instructions for environment creation, activation, or modification.

 **PowerShell Python Execution Guideline:**